nathanielkess/CSS-Modular-Pattern/README.md

 ![alt text](https://github.com/nathanielkess/CSS-Modular-Pattern/raw/master/assets/liRoot.png "Proper root level module in list")
 ![alt text](https://github.com/nathanielkess/CSS-Modular-Pattern/raw/master/assets/vehicleInSideBarCode.png "Proper root level module in sidebar")

 Once you identify the suitable lowest level parent as your module’s root, the rest is very basic CSS and markup coding.
 However, in contradiction with SMACSS, try to leverage HTML tags as style hooks for the guts of a module.
 Generally there’s no need to dress up any of the child elements with classes, you can instead leverage the semantics of HTML 5 to apply styles.
 By following this approach other developers can make clear assumptions about the CSS by simply looking at the HTML markup.
-In the HTML markup below you can assume that each CSS class epresents a standalone module.
+In the HTML markup below you can assume that each CSS class represents a standalone module.

 ![alt text](https://github.com/nathanielkess/CSS-Modular-Pattern/raw/master/assets/moduleNodes.png "CSS Module Nodes")